IBM/KubeflowDojo/OpenShift/README.md

 ## Deploy Kubeflow Pipelines with Tekton backend

-  For users who want to run [Kubeflow Pipelines with Tekton](https://github.com/kubeflow/kfp-tekton), KfDef configuration files are provided in [manifests](manifests) directory.
-Users should follow the [KFP-Tekton install instructions on OpenShift in this link](manifests/README.md) to deploy.
+  For users who want to run [Kubeflow Pipelines with Tekton](https://github.com/kubeflow/kfp-tekton), KfDef configuration files are provided in manifests directory.
+Users should follow the [KFP-Tekton on OpenShift install guide](manifests/README.md) to deploy.

 ## Deploy Kubeflow with Knative and KFServing